jab/bidict/docs/addendum.rst

    >>> inv.inverse is fwd
    True

-...and become concerned that a bidict and its inverse create a reference cycle.
+...and worry that a :class:`~bidict.bidict` and its inverse create a reference cycle.
-If this were true, in CPython this would mean that the memory for a bidict could not be immediately reclaimed when you retained no more references to it, but rather would have to wait for the next gargage collection to kick in before it could be reclaimed.
+If this were true,
+in CPython this would mean that the memory for a :class:`~bidict.bidict` could not be immediately reclaimed when you retained no more references to it, but rather would have to wait for the next gargage collection to kick in before it could be reclaimed.

-However, under the hood bidict uses a :class:`weakref.ref` to store the inverse reference in one direction, avoiding the strong reference cycle.
+However, :class:`~bidict.bidict`\s use a :class:`weakref.ref`
+to store the inverse reference in one direction, avoiding the strong reference cycle.
-As a result, when you no longer retain any references to a bidict you create, you can be sure that its refcount in CPython drops to zero, and that its memory will therefore be reclaimed immediately.
+As a result, when you no longer retain any references to a :class:`~bidict.bidict` you create, you can be sure that its refcount in CPython drops to zero, and that its memory will therefore be reclaimed immediately.